-The next time you visit a Pittsburgh-area grocery store, there’s a good chance you might overhear cardiologist Dr. George Sokos and dietitian Nonnie Toth, both of Allegheny Health Network (AHN), touting the health benefits of oatmeal and fresh fruits to their patients.
+Visiting a Pittsburgh-area grocery store?
+There’s a chance you might overhear cardiologist Dr. George Sokos and dietitian Nonnie Toth, both of Allegheny Health Network (AHN), touting the health benefits of oatmeal and fresh fruits to their patients.

 Not many health care providers will step outside their offices to push grocery carts alongside their patients and comb store shelves to teach them about reading food labels and making heart-friendly food choices.
 But that is just one of the unique ways that Dr. Sokos, Toth and the entire AHN advanced heart failure clinical team are redefining the patient care experience.